AaronJTan/crazy-picasso/README.md

 - Real-time interactions

     “Guessers” will be able to see what the “drawer” is drawing and will be able to enter their word guesses in real-time

-- WebRTC - Video call

     Players can turn on their voice and video while playing the game to have real-time communication with other players.

 - OAuth 2.0 Client

-    New users can sign up with their Google or Facebook accounts.
+    New users can sign up with their Google or Facebook accounts and send messages to their friends inviting them to join a private room.

 - Non-trivial frontend